Andre-tech671/Ecommerce-Fullstack-Project-webApp/README.md

    npm run dev
    ```
    The frontend will run on `http://localhost:5173` (default Vite port).

+### Connecting to Live Backend
+The frontend is configured to connect to the deployed backend at `https://ecommerce-backend.onrender.com/api`.
+No additional setup is required for the live backend connection.

 ### Running Tests
 - For frontend tests: